 Implementation of a project to use San Juan-Chama Project water will help to diversify the Los Alamos County water supply, both geographically and from a water rights perspective.
 The San Juan-Chama Project surface water originates in the Colorado River Basin and provides a source of supply that is geographically separate from the regional aquifer near Los Alamos.
-This geographic separation will be a benefit7 should there be expanded water quality contamination issues in the local groundwater in the future.
+This geographic separation will be a benefit should there be expanded water quality contamination issues in the local groundwater in the future.
 Additionally, as a federal project, San Juan-Chama Project water contracts are not subject to OSE priority issues, although they may be subject to water rights administration (discussed in Section 4.3.1 and 4.3.2).
 The San Juan-Chama Project water rights may also be subject to shortage sharing on a pro rata basis among all contractors in drought years, as discussed in Section 4.3.3.
-Even with some drought vulnerability, having a separate source of supply could help to provide back-up supply, if contamination or water rights issues affect the use of the regional aquifer.
+Even with some drought vulnerability, having a separate source of supply could help to provide back-up supply if contamination or water rights issues affect the use of the regional aquifer.

 Los Alamos County has contracted water rights with the U.S. Department of the Interior Bureau of Reclamation for 1,200 acre-feet of San Juan-Chama Project surface water, which flows into the Rio Grande through a series of tunnels, conveyance channels, and reservoirs.
-Los Alamos County has a service contract for 1,200 acre-feet of San Juan-Chama Project surface water, which flows into the Rio Grande through a series of tunnels, conveyance channels, and reservoirs.
-The current contract has an expiration date of 2017.
-Los Alamos County's San Juan-Chama service contract was converted to a repayment contract, which eliminates expiration dates and the need to renegotiate and renew the contract.
-Under the amended repayment form of contract, the annual payments are viewed as repayment of Los Alamos's allocated construction cost obligation instead of annual water service charges, as was the case under the former water service form of contract (USBR, 2007).Los Alamos County's San Juan-Chama contract was converted from a service contract to a repayment contract in October 2006, and the LACWU completed repayment of the contract (Los Alamos County's share of the San Juan-Chama Water Project construction costs) in December 2015.
+Los Alamos County's San Juan-Chama contract was converted from a service contract to a repayment contract in October 2006, and the LACWU completed repayment of the contract (Los Alamos County's share of the San Juan-Chama Water Project construction costs) in December 2015.
 Under the current contract, remaining payments are for operation, maintenance, and replacement costs only (SJ-C Project Contract No. 05-WC-40-560).

 A final preliminary engineering report (PER) was completed for the LACWU San Juan-Chama Project water supply project in September 2012.
-The PER evaluated five alternatives for conveying Juan-Chama Project diverting. treating. and the San water and recommended selected the alternative that called for the installation of three wells in White Rock (CDM Smith, 2012).
+The PER evaluated five alternatives for diverting, treating, and conveying the San Juan-Chama Project water and recommended the alternative that called for the installation of three wells in White Rock (CDM Smith, 2012).

 Under this alternative, groundwater that would have naturally discharged to the river would be pumped, and the San Juan-Chama Project water would replace the pumped groundwater in the river (CDM Smith, 2012).
 This alternative would not require treatment above disinfection, and the proposed well locations would allow for connection to the water system at an existing booster station (CDM Smith, 2012).
-Public concerns have been raised over the proposed well locations, and tThe Los Alamos County Council advised that further study of alternatives and an environmental assessment be completed before the project moves forward (LACWU, 2014).
+The Los Alamos County Council advised that further study of alternatives and an environmental assessment be completed before the project moves forward (LACWU, 2014).

 The environmental assessment will provide an opportunity to re-evaluate specifics of the project design in light of environmental and public concerns.
 In July 2014, the Utilities Manager recommended delaying further action on the San Juan-Chama Project diversions until the 40-year water plan update has been completed (LACWU, 2014).
 Through the environmental assessment and further planning processes, LACWU will need to consider the benefits of the separate San Juan-Chama Project water supply in relation to costs and other concerns, and to determine when and if to construct a project that would bring this water online.
-Bringing the San Juan-Chama Project water online would diversify the water supply, helping the LACWU to mitigate any future effects due to contamination of existing wells and/or climate change.